William Kunstler: Disturbing the Universe 2009

 Plot Summary

-Kunstler’s own words offer a piercing insight into the darker aspects of justice: “I suspect,” he declares during the Chicago 8 trial, “that more people have gone to their deaths through a legal system than through all the illegalities in human history.
-Six million people in Europe during the Third Reich – legal.
-Sacco and Vanzetti – legal.
-The hundreds of great trials throughout the South where black men were condemned to death – all legal.
-Jesus, even Socrates – all legal.
-Tyrants learn that it is far better to do this thing through some semblance of legality than to do it without that pretense.”
-These poignant observations underscore Kunstler’s crusade against a system that often prioritizes form over substance, as he navigates the treacherous landscape of justice and morality.
+In Kunstler’s own words during the Chicago 8 trial, > “I suspect that more people have gone to their deaths through a legal system than through all the illegalities in the history of man: 6 million people in Europe during the Third Reich.
+Legal.
+Sacco and Vanzetti.
+Legal.
+The hundreds of great trials throughout the South where black men were condemned to death.
+All legal.
+Jesus.
+Legal.
+Socrates.
+Legal. …All tyrants learn that it is far better to do this thing through some semblance of legality than to do it without that pretense.”

 © 2024 What's After the Movie?.
 All rights reserved.